With Washington's population growing at one of the fastest rates in the country, the Washington Department of Fish and Wildlife

-The Legislature in 2017 directed WDFW to find efficiencies in current operations, examine the department's management and operation, and develop a long-term funding plan with the help of a stakeholder advisory group.
+The Legislature in 2017 directed WDFW to find efficiencies in current operations, examine the department's management and operation, and develop a long-term funding plan.

 In response, WDFW:

-With a long-term funding plan in place, the department is preparing proposals to the governor and Legislature to eliminate the projected $30 million shortfall and make strategic, focused investments that will provide long-term benefits.
+With a long-term funding plan in place, the department submitted proposals to the governor and Legislature to eliminate the projected $31 million shortfall and make strategic, focused investments that will provide long-term benefits.

 - Wildlife conflict prevention and response ($4.4 million)